pepollms/tracker/_doc/op_3_setup_and_config.md

 The system uses a GitHub account to host the project repository and to host the static web pages.

 Currently, the project `vtracker` is hosted on GitHub using the user account `rmaicle`.
-It could be accessed via browser at `https://github.com/rmaicle/vtracker`.
+It could be accessed from a browser at `https://github.com/rmaicle/vtracker`.

 For production, a new account must be used.